 For a Certified Divorce Lender, one of the most important, if not the most important goal, is ensuring our clients housing goals are met, post-decree.
-In order to do so, a Certified Divorce Lender must be educated in the mortgage lending guidelines impacted by divorce.
+In order to do so, a Certified Divorce Lender must be educated in the mortgage guidelines impacted by divorce.
 There are several impacted, but the three most common are:

 A jointly obligated debt in which the court orders one party responsible for payment.
 Most commonly the debt are the mortgage(s) on the marital home.
 For the party that is no longer obligated on the debt, via the court order, this debt is excluded from their debt to ratio, when seeking new mortgage financing.